-The following tables summarize our current set of features.
+The following tables summarize the current set of features in LegendKeeper.

 |Private by default.
 Invite people to your world when you are ready to share.|